dagfinnr/vimbrain/README.md

 mock objects.
 In case anyone is wondering, I know there are other frameworks, and I would probably use them today, but this code is somewhat old.

-The tricky part of running them is the fact that some depend on Vim's internal Ruby interface (the VIM module), which only available when running Ruby inside Vim.
+The tricky part of running the tests is the fact that some depend on Vim's internal Ruby interface (the VIM module), which only available when running Ruby inside Vim.
 I have tried to keep as many tests as possible independent of the VIM module.
 I have named the test files